edalzell/statamic-charge/README.md

 * for a one-time charge pass in the `amount`, `description`, and optionally the `currency` as parameters on the tag
 * for a subscription, have a `plan` field in your form with the Stripe Plan
 * if you want to redirect the customer after the charge, use a `redirect` parameter
+* if you're adding a charge to a user, include a `user_id` field that contains the current user's `id`
 * `{{ success }}` and `{{ details }}` are available to you after a successful charge.

 Statamic Form